 My point exactly.

-Wealthy Affiliate have beginner training courses you can go through for free that’ll show you how to create a thriving and profitable online business that you can reap the rewards from for years to come.
+Wealthy Affiliate has beginner training courses you can go through for free that’ll show you how to create a thriving and profitable online business that you can reap the rewards from for years to come.

 They don't ask you for $100, $200, $300 or $500 like Instant Cash Solution does.
 You can try out the whole training platform for free and then you can still go back to Instant Cash Solution if you think I'm talking crap and that Rich Meyer has better training.